danielscholl/infra-azure-provisioning/README.md

 ## Elastic Search Setup

-Infrastructure requires a bring your own Elastic Search Instance of a version of 6.8.x with a valid https endpoint and the access information must now be stored in the Common KeyVault.
+Infrastructure requires a bring your own Elastic Search Instance of a version of 7.x (ie: 7.11.1) with a valid https endpoint and the access information must now be stored in the Common KeyVault.
 The recommended method of Elastic Search is to use the [Elastic Cloud Managed Service from the Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.ec-azure?tab=Overview).

 > Note: Elastic Cloud Managed Service requires a Credit Card to be associated to the subscription for billing purposes.